Massetstephane/MOD-IVA-PARTCOCKPIT-MFD/KOS-Scripts/Ships/Script/lib_Prog/ReadMe.md

 _____
 > To Do list
-- [X] Control Altitude level
+- ☑️ Control Altitude level
-- [X] Landing Mod
+- ☑️ Landing Mod
-- [X] using MFD buttons and labels
+- ☑️ using MFD buttons and labels
-- [ ] learning about Serialization to update my saving variable
+- ⬛ learning about Serialization to update my saving variable
-- [ ] Try to use the Ziegler-Nichols method (wiki) to apply methode no overshot WIP bugged
+- ⬛ Try to use the Ziegler-Nichols method (wiki) to apply methode no overshot WIP bugged
-- [ ] Stopped and stabilized the aircraft in flight and maintain a position (Currently only the attitude of the ship is controlled)
+- ⬛ Stopped and stabilized the aircraft in flight and maintain a position (Currently only the attitude of the ship is controlled)
-- [X] Save variables in a file for a type of aircraft (Remember parameters for this type of aircraft)
+- ☑️ Save variables in a file for a type of aircraft (Remember parameters for this type of aircraft)